rroslan/river_side_phx/docs/PRODUCTION_DEPLOYMENT.md

    - API key from Resend.com for sending emails
    - Required for magic link authentication
    - If not set, falls back to local adapter (emails won't be sent)
+   - **IMPORTANT**: You must verify your sending domain in Resend dashboard
+   - The app is configured to send from `noreply@applikasi.tech`
+   - To use a different domain:
+     1. Verify the domain in Resend dashboard
+     2. Update `from` email in `lib/river_side/accounts/user_notifier.ex`

 ### Optional Variables